ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 <info-box hint>
 	Table caption is positioned above the table by default.
 You can change that placement by setting [`caption-side`](https://developer.mozilla.org/en-US/docs/Web/CSS/caption-side) in your {@link builds/guides/integration/content-styles content styles} for the `.ck-content .table > figcaption` style.
 Changing it to `caption-side: bottom` will display the caption below the table.
 </info-box>

+## Table selection

+The {@link module:table/tableselection~TableSelection} plugin introduces support for the custom selection system for tables that lets you:

+* Select an arbitrary rectangular table fragment &mdash; a few cells from different rows, a column (or a few of them) or a row (or multiple rows).
+* Apply formatting or add a link to all selected cells at once.

+The table selection plugin is loaded automatically by the `Table` plugin and can be tested in the [demos above](#demos).

 ## Installation